EXCLUSIVE-Major buyers of Russian oil struggle with bank guarantees -sources | Headlines

 The global oil market was thrown into chaos on Thursday after Russia invaded Ukraine, with top buyers of Russian oil struggling to secure guarantees at Western banks or find ships to take crude from one of the world's largest producers.

 In the Black Sea, a Turkish-owned ship was hit by a bomb off the coast of Ukraine's port city Odessa, prompting shipping companies to avoid calling at Black Sea ports.
-Greece urgently recommended all Greek ships immediately leave Ukraine and Russia territorial waters in the Black Sea, ship brokers and a senior Greek maritime ministry official said on Thursday.
+Greece urgently recommended all Greek ships immediately leave Ukraine and Russia territorial waters in the Black Sea, ship brokers and a senior Greek maritime ministry official said.

 The sources did not name which banks refused to issue LCs.
-The West has pledged tough sanctions against Russia for the invasion, which could potentially include cutting Russia off the SWIFT financial transaction system.
+The West has begun to roll out sanctions against Russia for the invasion, which could potentially include cutting Russia off the SWIFT financial transaction system.

+But that would also have severe implications for the western economy as it could disrupt exports of much-needed commodities amid galloping inflation.
+And analysts have warned that one unintended effect of sanctions could be that some parties forgo transactions.
+Washington has tried to dampen worries about sanctions on Russian banks gumming up energy transactions.

 Some traders spoke of the Iranian syndrome, when major western institutions exercised restraint and caution before sanctions have been even imposed for the fear of transactions potentially breaching future regulations.
 "We look at all deals case by case.
 But no hard stop," a senior executive at a major European bank said, indicating a slowdown for Russian oil and commodity deals.